-Mediocrity is highly underrated.
-In fact, we’re all really good at just ignoring those who excel in it.
+Mediocrity is a fine art and is highly underrated.
+We’re all really good at ignoring those who excel in it.

 Mediocrity is something a third child can relate to.
 If mediocre means ‘something in between’, or someone who’s not good, and not bad, well, the third child has that down.
 We all want recognition, but as the third child, I know something about not getting to be the best, or the first at anything.

 ‘They’, meaning the people who had the foresight to register their organization and put a seal on their letterhead so they could officially mete out recognition, routinely ignore a lot of people who are involved in productive and valuable work.
 Especially those who are so-so at their jobs.

 Take plumbers, for instance.